 Well, you are ready to proceed.
-Now make sure that Google knows of your website existence.
-You can check this via Google Search Console or search bar (put
+Now make sure that Google knows of your website's existence.
+You can check this via Google Search Console or search bar (put site:yourwebsite.com.)

 Not indexed?
 Help Google find your website and start to rank.

-We will tell you nothing new here.
+I will tell you nothing new here.
 The point is pretty obvious.
-Your website should be easy to navigate, your homepage should contain easy-to-find links to the most important pages of your website (about, services, features, contacts).
+Your website should be easy to navigate, your homepage should contain easy-to-find links to the most important pages of your website (About, Locations, Solutions, Contacts).

 Many coworking sites make the same mistake, they make the user think which leads them straight to the back button.
 Leave clear prompts, tell the customer where to go next, guide them through the pages and you will reduce your bounce and site abandonment rate.